beancount/docs/docs/24_beancount_design_doc.md

 **Numbers** are represented using [<span class="underline">decimal</span>](https://en.wikipedia.org/wiki/Decimal_data_type) objects, which are perfectly suited for this.
 The great majority of numbers entered in accounting systems are naturally decimal numbers and binary representations involve representational errors which cause many problems for display and in precision.
 Rational numbers avoid this problem, but they do not carry the limited amount of precision that the user intended in the input.
 We must deal with [<span class="underline">tolerances</span>](08_precision_tolerances.md) explicitly.

-Therefore, all numbers should use Python’s “decimal.Decimal” objects.
+Therefore, all numbers should use Python’s “`decimal.Decimal`” objects.
 Conveniently, Python v3.x supports a C implementation of decimal types natively (in its standard library; this used to be an external “cdecimal” package to install but it has been integrated in the C/Python interpreter).

 The default constructor for decimal objects does not support some of the input syntax we want to allow, such as commas in the integer part of numbers (e.g., “278**,**401.35 USD”) or initialization from an empty string.
 These are important cases to handle.
-So I provide a special constructor to accommodate these inputs: beancount.core.number.D().
+So I provide a special constructor to accommodate these inputs: `beancount.core.number.D()`.
 This is the only method that should be used to create decimal objects:

     from beancount.core.number import D
     …
     number = D("2,402.21")

-I like to import the “D” symbol by itself (and not use number.D).
+I like to import the “`D`” symbol by itself (and not use `number.D`).
 All the number-related code is located under [<span class="underline">beancount.core.number</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/core/number.py).

-Some number constants have been defined as well: ZERO, ONE, and HALF.
-Use those instead of explicitly constructed numbers (such as D("1")) as it makes it easier to grep for such initializations.
+Some number constants have been defined as well: `ZERO`, `ONE`, and `HALF`.
+Use those instead of explicitly constructed numbers (such as `D("1")`) as it makes it easier to grep for such initializations.

 ### Commodity<a id="commodity"></a>

 A **commodity**, or **currency** (I use both names interchangeably in the code and documentation) is a string that represents a kind of “thing” that can be stored in accounts.
-In the implementation, it is represented as a Python str object (there is no module with currency manipulation code).
+In the implementation, it is represented as a Python `str` object (there is no module with currency manipulation code).
 These strings may only contain capital letters and numbers and some special characters (see the lexer code).

 Beancount does not predefine any currency names or categories—all currencies are created equal.
 Really.
 It genuinely does not know anything special about dollars or euros or yen or anything else.
 The only place in the source code where there is a reference to those is in the tests.
 There is no support for syntax using “$” or other currency symbols; I understand that some users may want this syntax, but in the name of keeping the parser very simple and consistent I choose not to provide that option.